Johnny Depp seeks appeal in UK libel case

-Hollywood star Johnny Depp will seek permission to appeal against his defeat in a London libel case last year over a tabloid article which labelled him a wife-beater.
+Hollywood star Johnny Depp will seek permission to appeal against his defeat in a London libel case in 2020 over a tabloid article that labelled him a wife-beater.

 High Court Judge Andrew Nicol ruled last November that Depp had violently assaulted his ex-wife Amber Heard during their tempestuous five-year relationship, at times putting her in fear for her life.